Not a day goes by that I don't think about how great it is to be pain free!

 B2.
 We request postoperative follow-up at 6 weeks (4 weeks for knees), 6 months, 1 year, 2 years, and every 2 years therafter.
 You can schedule an in-office visit for each of these intervals by calling (803) 256-4107, or you can complete a remote follow-up.
 For remote follow-ups, please download the follow-up package below AND READ THROUGH THE INSTRUCTIONS CAREFULLY.
 PRINT, FILL OUT, AND MAIL IN.
 We require the following materials for your remote follow-up:

-- 6 months - questonnaire, physical exam, and x-rays
+- 3 months (knees only) - questonnaire, physical exam, and x-rays

 - 1 year - questionnaire, physical exam, and x-rays